EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 **[Artaphot [CH-DE]](http://artaphot.ch/minolta-sr)**

 Artaphot dives into Minolta SLR's (Manual and Auto Focus), as well as lenses, the only catch is that it is in German (possibly Swiss German).
-In any case, it's an invaluable resource much like the other foreign-language sites linked here, and is often referenced in English-speaking Minolta communities!
+In any case, it's an invaluable resource much like the other foreign-language sites linked here, it's often referenced in English-speaking Minolta communities!

 ***